 I mean, as long as I am on this 'let's beat up on the dumb Gringo' kick, why not.

 If you read this blog much you'll know we recently installed a new composting head (toilet) on the boat.
 This installation needs access to the outside through a vent.
 I had installed all that on the boat already, including the toilet and the solar powered vent.
 But I needed to hook up the vent to the head.
 I had bought about three meters of 1.125 inch clear tubing at the local hardware source.
-Three meters of inch and a quarter?
+Three meters of inch and an eighth?
+I'm mixing my measures.
 That's like speaking Spanglish.
 I think the DIY down here is getting to me.

-Anyhow this stuff had been wound up on a spool since it was made at the factory.
+Anyhow the hose had been wound up on a spool since it was manufactured.
 Maybe it was wound up while it was still curing but this stuff has a memory.
 I had bought this over a month ago, and cut the pieces to length.
 I tried clamping them to the cockpit table for days, leaving them in the sun, and several other bending ideas to try to straighten them out.
 But no matter what I did they retained some of the curve from being stored for who knows how long on a spool.
-This was a problem.
+This curvature was a problem for me.
+And I couldn't come up with any way to fix it with the 3D printer.
+Yes, I did mentally explore all the lazy ways out first.

 I brought the pieces home and ranted and whined and tried pouting but none of that worked, of course.
-It it rarely does at this age.
-Dooley still has the cute to pull that off and I ran all out of cute in a previous century.
+It it rarely does at my age.
+You'd think I'd have learned that by now.
+I ran all out of cute in a previous century.
 I had gone through my list of mild expletives to describe this plastic and had started over after changing the noun to thermoplastic when it dawned on me, again.
 THERMOplastic.
 You do see the major DUH here, too, don't you.
 Yeah, me too, sitting here smugly in the future from which this all looks so easily fixed.
 This worked out to be a good idea and I am passing it along here just in case some of you someday find yourselves in similar circumstances.
 You can look a lot smarter than I did.
 You're welcome.

 I cut a scrap piece of PVC pipe that fit inside the stubborn, curved tubing and internally splinted it straight.
 Gave it a bit of backbone, so to speak.